 Repost: 01 December 2016

-The holidays are soon approaching, and temptation to stray from your diet looms everywhere.
+The holidays are here, and temptation to stray from your diet looms everywhere.
 Cinnabon never smelled so good.

 Question: How does this time of year differ for any other time of year?